Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 • Focus on keeping your baby comfortable, not on imperfect skin.
 This phase will pass!

-• Gently cleanse face with water and mild cleanser; pat dry and moisturize.
+• Gently cleanse the face with water and mild cleanser; pat dry and moisturize.

 • Make sure any creams or fabrics touching the baby’s skin are hypoallergenic.